axon4/audio-player/README.md

 # Audio-Player

-* sleek & modern audio-player
+* sleek & modern audio-player with rich metaData using MediaSession-API
 * click progress-bar to seek different parts of track

 ## Stack